 Abstract

-Phosphorus (P) is a non-renewable macro-nutrient that will require recycling soon.
-One of the available sources for P recycling is cowshed wastewater.
+Phosphorus (P) is a non-renewable macro-nutrient that will soon require recycling.
+One of the sources for P recycling is cowshed wastewater.
 This P-rich water requires pretreatment to prevent environmental threats and allow discharge to sewage treatment plants.
-This study aimed to optimize the chemical-physical processes of loading P in cowshed wastewater onto iron desalinization treatment residue (Fe-DTR) and examined their interaction.
-Specifically, we examined the effect of the dosage of adsorbent, particle size distribution, pH, and temperature on the capacity and kinetics of P adsorption.
-The highest degree of adsorption was at pH 3 at room temperature (11,410±1 mg P kg-1 Fe-DTR) after 3 hours, which was significantly higher (P<0.05) than adsorption at a temperature of 40 0C but at neutral pH (10,834±371 mg P kg-1 Fe-DTR).
-We assume that lowering the pH increased the adsorption sites by removing competing ligands from Fe-DTR sites.
-The high temperature may lead to endothermic behavior that precipitates calcium/iron phosphate phases.
-A probabilistic model known as Design of Experiment (DOE) gave a range of possible solutions for P adsorption in a combination of pH and temperature conditions and suggested that low pH coupled with high temperature may improve P adsorption.
-The pseudo-second order model best described the rate of P adsorption.
-The activation energy of P sorption at pH 3 was higher than at pH 7 (8,082 and 3,970 J mol-1, respectively), resulting in stronger bonds at pH 3.
-The optimal conditions for loading P onto the Fe-DTR at environment temperature are pH 3, particle size distribution 45-90 m, a solid/liquid ratio of 5 g L-1, and a loading time of 3 hours.
-Nevertheless, other kinetic models implied on two-stage adsorption, including a rapid <90 min initial adsorption.
-This study contributes to efficient use of two different waste streams in making a new resource, demonstrating the circular economy concept.
+We aimed to optimize the chemical-physical process of loading P in cowshed wastewater onto iron desalinization treatment residue (Fe-DTR) to examine the interaction.
+Specifically, we examined the effect of adsorbent dosage, particle size distribution, pH, and temperature on the capacity and kinetics of P adsorption.
+The greatest adsorption was at pH 3 at room temperature (11,410±1 mg P kg-1 Fe-DTR) after 3 hr, which was significantly more (P<0.05) than adsorption at 40 0C at neutral pH (10,834±371 mg P kg-1 Fe-DTR).
+We presumed that the lower pH removed competing ligands from Fe-DTR sites, resulting in increased adsorption sites.
+The higher temperature presumably caused endothermic behavior, precipitating calcium/iron phosphate phases.
+A probabilistic model known as the Design of Experiment (DOE) gave possible solutions for P adsorption at combinations of pH and temperature, indicating that low pH coupled with high temperature may improve P adsorption.
+The pseudo-second-order model best described the rate of P adsorption.
+The activation energy of P adsorption at pH 3 was greater than at pH 7 (8,082 and 3,970 J mol-1, respectively), resulting in stronger bonds at pH 3.
+We concluded that the optimal conditions for P loading onto the Fe-DTR at environment temperature is pH 3, particle size distribution 45-90 m, solid/liquid ratio of 5 g L-1, and loading time of 3 hr.
+Nevertheless, other kinetic models imply two-stage adsorption, including a rapid <90 min initial adsorption.
+Our study demonstrates the concept of the circular economy through the efficient use of two different waste streams, making a new resource.

 Keywords